vbitzceo/LLMPodcast/README.md

    - Designate one participant as the host
 3. **Generate**: Click "Generate Podcast" to create the conversation
 4. **Listen/Read**: Use the player to listen to audio or read the transcript

+### Copy Settings Feature

+Save time by reusing successful participant configurations:

+1. **From Recent Podcasts**:
+   - In the sidebar, click "Copy Settings" on any previous podcast
+   - All participant details (names, personas, LLM providers, voices) are copied
+   - Enter a new topic and generate your podcast

+2. **From Current Podcast**:
+   - When viewing a completed podcast, click "Copy Settings"
+   - Switch back to create mode with all settings pre-filled

+3. **Clear Form**:
+   - Use "Clear Form" to reset all participants and topic
+   - Helpful when starting fresh or after copying settings

+**Benefits:**
+- Maintain character consistency across podcast episodes
+- Experiment with different topics using proven participant combinations
+- Build podcast series with recurring characters
+- Save time on setup for similar content

 ### Managing LLM Providers